markpmlim/ParaboloidMapping/README.md

 ![](Documentation/ActualOutput2.png)

-It is obvious both outputs differ from the expected one posted by NVidia.
-The reverse mapping from a dual-paraboloid map to a cubemap could confirm which output is correct when OpenGL shaders are used.
+It is obvious the output differs from the expected one posted by NVidia.
+The reverse mapping from a dual-paraboloid map to a cubemap could be used to confirm which output is correct when OpenGL shaders are used.

 Before we could perform reverse mapping, we have to save the dual-paraboloid map.
 The user only need to press "s" or "S"; both textures will be saved to the ~/Documents/ folder without prompting.
-The files names are either *Front.png* and *Back.png* (or *Back.hdr*) depending on the value of the flag *_saveAsHDR*.
+The files names are *Front.png* (*Front.hdr*) and *Back.png* (*Back.hdr*) depending on the value of the flag *_saveAsHDR*.
 The iOS version of **DPMapFromCubemap** doesn't have any option to save the 2 graphic files.
+We will be save all outputs as .png files.

 The 2 images of the dual-paraboloid map must be in the *Resources* folder of  **CubemapFromDPMap-macOS** after compilation of this program's source code.
 For your convenience, a copy of the dual-paraboloid maps are provided in the *Outputs* folder.
 The files *Front0.png* and *Back0.png* are the outputs of the fragment shader **GenerateDPM0.glsl** while *Front2.png* and *Back2.png* are the outputs of the fragment shader **GenerateDPM2.glsl**.

-The output of **CubemapFragmentShader0.glsl** should take the output of **GenerateDPM0.glsl** and **CubemapFragmentShader2.glsl** the output of **GenerateDPM2.glsl** in order to get the following snapshots.

-To display a textured cube, the cubemap textures output by **CubemapFragmentShader0** and **CubemapFragmentShader2** shaders are passed to the **VertexShader.glsl** and **FragmentShaders.glsl**.
+To display a textured cube, the cubemap textures output by **CubemapFragmentShader2** shader are passed to the **VertexShader.glsl** and **FragmentShaders.glsl**.
+The output of **CubemapFragmentShader2.glsl** take the output of **GenerateDPM2.glsl** in order to get the following snapshot.

 ![](Documentation/Snapshot2.png)